fpultera/scp_mtg_price/README.md

-Get price StarCitiGames for the ID card
+Get price StarCityGames for the ID card